 Develop an understanding of how the Great Recession influenced the resulting debt crisis and how the Greek government influenced its economy to be led into such a crisis.

 Investigate major economic decisions that produced economic instability in Greece.
-There is a need to highlight the various major decisions that the Greek government took, especially its statistical credibility since Greece applied for Euro membership in 1999.
+There is a need to highlight the various major decisions the Greek government took, especially its statistical credibility since Greece applied for Euro membership in 1999.

 Investigate the economic impact that has been made since the debt crisis began in regards to the country’s local economy, the international economy, and particularly that of the Eurozone.